hassansaadfr/log-reader-mcp/README.md

-# mcp-log-reader
+# Mcp-log-reader

 ## Overview

-`mcp-log-reader` is an MCP-compatible log server for structured JSON logging and log analysis, designed to work seamlessly with editors like Cursor, VSCode, and others supporting the Model Control Protocol (MCP).
+`Mcp-log-reader` is an MCP-compatible log server for structured JSON logging and log analysis, designed to work seamlessly with editors like Cursor, VSCode, and others supporting the Model Control Protocol (MCP).

 ---